 8. Floaters.

 We see these floating through our field of vision as squiggles or little spots, and occasionally they are nothing to be worried about.
 But if these occurrences become frequent along with flashes of light, seek medical attention immediately.
-These could point out to
+These could point out to serious eye problems such as detached or torn retina or bleeding inside the eye.

 Don’t wait until it’s too late.